dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 I will then demonstrate the utility of DAG Trans through **Fin**, an extremely simple, one-phase BFT Consensus for the partial synchrony model.
 I will finish with a note on emerging **DAG Trans riding** BFT Consensus solutions.

-The advant of DAG Trans is that parties can emit messages carrying useful payloads (e.g., transactions).
+The advant of DAG Trans is that parties can spread messages carrying useful payloads (e.g., transactions), even when other parts of the system are stalled.
 DAG Trans injects into messages references to previous messages and regulates transmissions to saturate network capacity.
 In this post, we concentrate on a layer-by-layer regime, where each message must refer to a certain number of messages in the preceding layer, as depicted below.
 There is no question that software modularity is advantageous, since